nforgeio/neonKUBE/Images/neon-dns/README.md

 # Description

-The **neon-dns** service integrates with PowerDNS installed in a neonCLUSTER to provide dynamic DNS capabilities.
+The **neon-dns** service integrates with **neon-dns-mon** and PowerDNS installed in a neonCLUSTER to provide dynamic DNS capabilities.

+**neon-dns-mon** runs as a single replica, typically on one of the manager nodes.
+It is responsible for monitoring the DNS entries located in Consul at **neon/dns/entries**, checking these endpoints for health and then updating the the cluster hosts file at **neon/dns/answers/hosts.txt**.

+**neon-dns** is deployed as a global service on all swarm nodes and also as a container on each pet.
+Each of these instances monitor **neon/dns/answers/hosts.txt** for changes and updates the local PowerDNS hosts file and then signals the local **neon-dns-loader** service to have PowerDNS reload the hosts.

 # Environment Variables